By: Betty P.

 Advanced directives are not pressured upon the residents because of religious beliefs.
 If there is a death in the nursing home, a ceremonial singer would come and cleanse the room before it was used again to not contaminate or bring illness to the other residents.

-A traditional hogan was built alongside the nursing home so that residents and families can use it for prayers and ceremonies.
+A traditional hogan was built alongside the nursing home so that residents and families could use it for prayers and ceremonies.
 Cultural care practice is an important need for all nursing homes on and off reservations to ensure the quality of life for Native American elders.

 Below are the topics that you can use for your annotated bibliography.

 Psychology is an interesting subject that helps the students understand how and why people behave in a certain way.
-Here is sample psychology annotated bibliography.
+Here is a sample psychology annotated bibliography.